 Mexico provides a great opportunity in the online market.
 The growth will exceed 20 percent and mobile is taking off.
 Cisco Systems stated that Mexico has a market with hyper growth.
 The broadband internet system has grown over 2,100% in only five years.
 Cisco is investing a big part of its LATAM investment budget to this market.

 Mexico’s access to internet has an annual growth rate of 17 percent and has 45 million users with a 36 percent penetration rate.
 The E-commerce sales have reached 11,43 billion dollars in 2014 with a rise of 20 percent.
 The digital sales are expected to compound annually.
 The increase of the internet penetration has affected the online shopping positively and created a new purchasing habit which may lead to an explosion of E-commerce markets around the world.

-The highest share of the online retail market of Mexico has been captured by the electronic retailers.
+The highest share of the online retail market in Mexico has been captured by electronic retailers.
 Interestingly the 35 percent of Mexican online shoppers only make purchases from national companies which can imply that the familiar brands and physical presence of the companies are a part of their decision.
-Either way the market shares of the national companies can be hard to get for the new competitors in the market.
+Either way, the market shares of the national companies can be hard to get for the new competitors in the market.

 Main categories in the online shopping are:

 - Media and Entertainment 11%